Technology Viability and Innovation - The importance of trying everything

 This has led to my current role as SETsquared Technology Manager, running a structured programme of technology evaluation and incubation support.

-Note: Speaker information is preliminary and subject to change
+Note: Speaker information is subject to change

 South West Centre of Excellence in Satellite Applications (SWCoESA)